librenms/librenms/doc/Alerting/Rules.md

 You can also select Alert Rule from the Alerts Collection.
 These Alert Rules are submitted by users in the community :)
 If would like to submit your alert rules to the collection, please submit them here [Alert Rules Collection](https://github.com/librenms/librenms/blob/master/misc/alert_rules.json)
 ![Alert Rules Collection](/img/alert-rules-collection.png)

-## Procedure
-You can associate a rule to a procedure by giving the URL of the procedure when creating the rule.
-Only links like "http://" are supported, otherwise an error will be returned.
-Once configured, procedure can be opened from the Alert widget through the "Open" button, which can be shown/hidden from the widget configuration box.